iPhone Photo Academy Review

 You do tend to feel confident that you’ve made the right decision in purchasing the course.

 9. Photo Critique Videos

 This is a nice touch I haven’t seen in other photo courses, namely the critiquing of photos.
-Emil goes in depth in his feedback while reviewing a broad selection of user submitted iPhone photos.
+Emil goes in-depth in his feedback while reviewing a broad selection of user-submitted iPhone photos.

-It’s good to hear the opinion from someone like Emil who’s spent the last 6+ years of his life learning and practicing everything there is to know on the topic of getting better photos from an iPhone.
+It’s good to hear the opinion from someone like Emil who’s spent the last 6+ years of his life learning and practising everything there is to know on the topic of getting better photos from an iPhone.

 I also felt he wasn’t sugar-coating the feedback, which always helps to ensure useful and honest constructive criticism.